east-coast-enduro-association/ecea-ui/content/english/events/enduro/23-en-mmc.md

     filepath: events/2023-sandylane-routesheet-short.rs
 expiryDate: 2023-03-27
 ---

+**IMPORTANT:** Note that there is a split, meaning there is a section that only riders in certain classes will ride.
+If you are in any of the following classes, then you will NOT ride the split section and you will follow the “short” course route sheet:

+A-SSR-50 & 55+ B-SSR-50 & 55+ and ALL C-Classes & ALL Specialty Classes.

+If you are NOT in any of the above classes, you will follow the “long” course route sheet.

 An old-school New Jersey enduro.
 Trails narrower than your bars paired with timekeeping tricks to keep your mind young.

 Online Pre-entry is open until 7pm on Thursday, March 23rd.
 Post-Entry will be available on Saturday afternoon from 4pm to 6pm and Sunday morning 6am until 9am.